MichaelDevPL/Application_to_booking_hotels_or_flats_ui/README.md

-# GUI of the application for booking accommodation for a trip.
+# GUI of the application for reserve overnight stays for your departure

 This project was made in Angular version 10.0.3.